individkid/sidegeo/README.md

   * -t run sanity check
   * -T run thorough tests

 The BRINGUP file describes in detail what should happen upon some specific inputs.
+BRINGUP consists of several pipeclean cases; each starts with a name, short description, goal for success, input conditions, and then describes flow as pseudocode for cherry picked data state upon call and return, with the following features.

+  * comma lists data states
+  * semicolon lists calls
+  * colon indicates return
+  * parentheses with vertical bar indicates parallelism
+  * parentheses without vertical bar facilitates pseudocode flow
+  * redo n means go back skipping n open parenteses plus one per close encountered
+  * done n means go forward skipping n close parantheses plus one per open encountered

-BRINGUP consists of several pipeclean cases; each starts with a name and short description of success, then presents the input; then lists the functions called, the state changed, the relations between the calls, the relations between the changes, and the relations between the calls and changes.
-Tests include the following, where "linear" refers to any linear space produced by tests run so far.
+Built in tests include the following, where "linear" refers to any linear space produced by tests run so far.
 Linear spaces produced by tests are added to a list if not already listed.
 The results of allSpace are saved for subsequent test runs.

   * classify of random planes should be linear
   * anySpace should be linear